Business and Management

 Management guru Tom Peters termed the book “that rarest of things: a truly original book about leadership.”

 You can learn more about my process as an editorial consultant.

 “This book would not have been possible without the engagement, skills, and experienced counsel of Robert Howard.
 I was always amazed by the way that Bob would completely change what I had originally written and yet in the process succeed in capturing exactly what I wanted to say.”

 I also have a decades-long association with The Boston Consulting Group (BCG), a leading management consulting company, where I worked for a time as director of idea development.

-Over the years, I have been involved in the conceptualization and writing of many of the firm’s publications in areas ranging from people and organization, to corporate finance and development, to health care
+Over the years, I have been involved in the conceptualization and writing of many of the firm’s publications in areas ranging from people and organization, to corporate finance and value creation, to health care.